Stefan Čupić: Sarpsborg 08 FF

 On 20 January 2017, Čupić signed a two-year deal with Sarpsborg 08.
 While with the club, Čupić spent the whole 2017 Eliteserien campaign as a back-up choice for Anders Kristiansen.
 During the season, Čupić also appeared in the Norwegian Football Cup, making several appearances.

 Voždovac

-On 10 February 2018, Čupić returned to the Serbian SuperLiga side Voždovac, penning two-and-a-half year deal with the club.
+On 10 February 2018, Čupić returned to the Serbian SuperLiga side Voždovac, penning a two-and-a-half-year deal with the club.
 He chose to wear number 1 jersey after Zoran Popović left the club. Čupić made his debut for Voždovac in 3–2 victory over Napredak Kruševac on 23 February 2018.

 FC Ararat-Armenia

 On 16 January 2019, Čupić joined Armenian club FC Ararat-Armenia.
 On 27 January 2021, Ararat-Armenia confirmed that Čupić had left the club to join Olympiakos Nicosia for an undisclosed fee.

 Olympiakos Nicosia

 On 27 January 2021 he joined Olympiakos Nicosia.
 In the first six months at the club he had some good appearances but was mostly second goalkeeper.
 In the 2022 season he only made one appearance.